rloqvist/guide/README.md

 # Klira.io - Guide

-This repo documents how we work at Klira
+This repo documents how we work at Klira.
+This repo contains all the policies applying to everyone working on the Klira-team.
+All the policies may be amended and changed in accordance with the [governance policy](governance.md)

 - [Equipment Purchases](equipment.md)
 - [Onboarding checklist](onboarding-checklist.md)